chezyio/SC4061/README.md

     -   No effective way to do so
     -   No feedback
 -   Inception of Deep CNN revolutionized machine learning by enabling kernels to be learned automatically from data, rather than being hand-engineered

+## Image Enhancement in Frequency Domain

+### Fourier Transform

+-   Fourier Transform is a mathematical tool used to transform an image from the spatial domain (where pixels are arranged in a grid of x, y coordinates) to the frequency domain
+-   Image is represented as a combination of different frequencies
+    -   Low frequencies represent smooth, gradual changes in an image (uniform areas)
+    -   High frequencies represent rapid changes (edges, textures, or noise) -